TOWNSHIP OF RANDOLPH,

 Nothing contained herein shall be construed as limiting the right of any employee having grievance to discuss the matter informally with the department head and having the grievance adjusted without the intervention of the Association.

 The term "grievance" as used herein means any controversy arising over the interpretation or adherence to the terms and conditions of this Agreement and may be raised by an individual, the Association or the Township.

 C. Steps of the Grievance Procedure

-Step Two: If a grievance is not resolved at Step One, the moving party may, within three (3) working days of receipt of the answer in Step One, submit the written grievance to the Township Manager who shall give his answer within three (3) working days of the presentation of the grievance in Step Two.
+Step Two: If a grievance is not resolved at Step One, the moving party may, within five (5) working days of receipt of the answer in Step One, submit the written grievance to the Township Manager, who shall provide a response within five (5) working days of the presentation of the grievance in Step Two.

 B. In the event of a strike, slowdown, walkout or other job action, it is covenanted and agreed that participation in any such activity by any employee covered under the terms of this Agreement shall be deemed grounds for termination of employment of such employee or employees.

 C. The Association will actively discourage and will take whatever affirmative steps are necessary to prevent or terminate any strike, work stoppage, slowdown, walkout or other job action against the Township.

 D. Nothing contained in this Agreement shall be construed to limit or restrict the Township in its right to seek and obtain such judicial relief as it may be entitled in law or in equity for injunction or damages or both in the event of such breach by the Association or its members.